TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 Custom Conditions With Symfony Expression Language
 ==================================================

-Further information about how to extend TypoScript with your own custom conditions can be found within :ref:`symfony-expression-language`
+Further information about how to extend TypoScript with your own custom conditions can be found within :ref:`sel-within-typoscript-conditions`.

 .. _typoscript-syntax-conditions-summary: